Breaking of Huygens-Fresnel principle in inhomogeneous Tomonaga-Luttinger liquids

 in curved spacetime described by the metric $(h_{\mu\nu}) = \operatorname{diag}(v(x)^2/\v^2, -1)$ using the coordinates $(x^0, x^1) = (\v t, x)$ (see Appendix~\ref{App:Lagrangian_in_curved_spacetime} for details).
 As can be seen, $K(x)$ appears in $\mathcal{L}$ directly and not in the metric.
 Indeed, it cannot be absorbed in $(h_{\mu\nu})$, indicating that its effect is different from $v(x)$, which is purely geometric from this point of view.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{Sec:Atom_chip} we further elaborate on ultracold atoms trapped on an atom chip (which serves as our main experimental motivation).
-In Sec.~\ref{Sec:SL_theory} we give a method to diagonalize the inhomogeneous TLL Hamiltonian based on Sturm-Liouville theory.
-This is used in Sec.~\ref{Sec:Dynamics_for_iTLLs} to compute dynamical correlation functions and to study the Heisenberg equations of motion as well as compute and analyze their corresponding Green's functions.
+In Sec.~\ref{Sec:SL_theory} we present the method for diagonalizing the inhomogeneous TLL Hamiltonian based on Sturm-Liouville theory.
+This is used in Sec.~\ref{Sec:Dynamics_for_iTLLs} to compute non-equal-time correlation functions and to study the Heisenberg equations of motion as well as compute and analyze their corresponding Green's functions.
 In Sec.~\ref{Sec:Comparison_iVWE} we compare the results for inhomogeneous TLLs with those for the corresponding case where only $v(x)$ depends on position.
 In Sec.~\ref{Sec:Experimental_observations} we discuss the possibility of experimentally observing violation of the Huygens-Fresnel principle in ultracold atoms.
 Concluding remarks are given in Sec.~\ref{Sec:Concluding_remarks}.